Royal Marines Cadets: Cadets

 Royal Marines Cadets of the SCC are primarily trained in their Detachment formations.
 Whilst working through the syllabus, Royal Marines Cadets have many opportunities to participate in training with their Sea Cadet counterparts, as well as courses at Troop, Company and National level.
 Royal Marines Cadet to Cadet Lance Corporal Promotion Boards are convened at company level, as are Cadet Lance Corporal to Cadet Corporal boards are at company level, and Cadet Corporal to Cadet Sergeant Promotion Boards are convened at a National level by Support Company.
-All Promotion Boards consist of multiple skills sections, all of which must be passed individually.

-Until November 2018 the rank of Marine Cadet was split into Marine Cadet Second Class (MC2) and Marine Cadet First Class (MC1), the latter being indicated by a white horizontal stripe on a blank rank slide.
-This was an honorary rank and was not needed for progression up to Cadet Lance Corporal.
-MC1 and MC2 have since been discontinued by the Royal Marines Cadets.